henrikforberg/GTD/README.md

 # gd
-Generative Truss Design for Support-Free Fused Deposition Modeling The model consists of truss topology synthesis and shape optimization Run main.m for the entire model
+Generative Truss Design for Support-Free Fused Deposition Modeling
+- Run main.m for the entire model
-Run msaa_from_file for shape-optimization of a specific truss topology
+- Run msaa_from_file for shape-optimization of a specific truss topology
-- Requires N-, and E matrices to be added to the directory
+- - Requires N-, and E matrices to be added to the directory